 As your body breaks down proteins from your food, it can release sulfur and give you a not so pleasant odor.
 Gas producing foods are things like broccoli, Brussels sprouts, cabbage and cauliflower, as well as beans, onions, corn, peaches, pears, oats, potatoes, some breads, carbonated drinks, and dairy products.

 But, it can vary.
 Some people don't get gas from any of those foods, but they do get it from others.

 If you are really trying to avoid gas, say you are in a workplace and can't release it without bothering other people, stick to foods that don't lead to gas; such as rice, peanut butter, bananas, grapes, and citrus fruits.

 There are a few things you can do to keep yourself from creating so much gas:

-Please contact me if you know of a fool-proof natural gas remedy that I didn't mention here.
+Please leave a comment if you know of a fool-proof natural gas remedy that I didn't mention here.